eattheplanet.org is an affiliate marketer. We may earn commission from links to products and services on this page.

 The leaves and flower stalks can be eaten raw or cooked.
 The root can be grated and used as a flavoring.
 The flavor of this plant is similar to broccoli rabe but much milder.
-It’s an often overlooked wild edible, but the herby flavor can add some spice to any type of food.
+Take a look at this Spicy Bittercress Sautee Recipe.
+Bittercress is an often overlooked wild edible, but the herby flavor can add some spice to any type of food.

 Being in the brassica family bittercress has many health benefits.
 It contains glucosinolates which are known to help remove carcinogens from the body.
 It also contains, vitamin C, beta-carotine, and possibly lutein which is known to help reduce vision problems including cataracts.